sketchplugins/plugin-directory/README.md

 - [Efficiency](https://github.com/x-raizor/Efficiency) by Andrew Shapiro, Aby Nimbalkar: Sketch app plugins for efficient text manipulation and add ranodmness to items size and positions
 - [Egmont Plugin](https://github.com/interfacemarket/Egmont-plugin) by Interface.Market: Plugin for create curvature continuity corners.
 - [emmet-sketch](https://github.com/lifeiscontent/emmet-sketch) by Aaron Reisman: Sketch Plugin to use emmet in Sketch
+- [Enlgish & Persian Lorem Ipsum](https://github.com/Rezaaa/english-and-persian-lorem-ipsum) by Mohammad Reza Mahmoudi: A Sketch extension to generate english and persian lorem ipsum text.
 - [Enumerator](http://github.com/ScottSavarie/Enumerator) by Scott Savarie: Enumerate your layer or artboard names based on their x and y position
 - [Evenly Distributed Guides](https://github.com/herrhelms/even-guides-sketch) by herrhelms: Add evenly distributed guides to any artboard
 - [Exchanger](https://github.com/littlebusters/Sketch-Exchanger) by littlebusters: Convert from Sketch to JSON w/assets and JSON w/assets to Sketch.
 - [Export All Text](https://github.com/exevil/Sketch-Export-Text) by exevil: Exports all text from current page
+- [Export for Replia](https://github.com/bunguu/SketchExportForRepliaPlugin) by Kazuya Hirobe: Sketch Plugins to export selected artboard or layers for Replia
 - [Export More...](https://github.com/nathco/Export-More) by Nathan Rutzky: Adds support for exporting ICNS and animated GIF file formats.
 - [Export Sizes Generator](https://github.com/devxoul/sketch-export-sizes-generator) by Suyeol Jeon: A simple plugin that generates export sizes of layers.
+- [Export Symbols](http://uiuxartist.com) by Mike Mariano: Exports all or selected symbols as pngs to a specified folder.
 - [Extract Images](https://github.com/mendyismyname/ImageExtractorSketch) by mendyismyname: Extract images from selected objects with fills
 - [Fast Text Transfer](https://github.com/jbentzen/sketch-fast-text-transfer) by Jesper Bentzen: Lightning fast copying, pasting and swaping text.
 - [Find and Replace](https://github.com/thierryc/Sketch-Find-And-Replace/) by Martin Steven and Thierry Charbonnel: A robust tool for changing text within layers and symbol overrides.